Take a few minutes to read our favorite environmental tips.

 - Conduct a waste audit.
 Give yourself a timeline of a week or a month and take the time to see what kinds of waste you bring in – and send out of – your house or business.
 Design a material recovery program to minimize the amount of waste going to the landfill.
 Involve your employees and family members.

 - If you’re still using an on hold message player that uses tapes or CDs, trade it in for a new MP3 message player.
-That way, there’s no plastic to throw out when you change your message.
+That way, there’s no plastic to throw out when you change your messages on hold.
 All your on hold messages are emailed to you.

 When it comes to recycling, start small, pay attention to the everyday items that you consume and see where and how you can cut back on your trash.